vahidhedayati/mailinglist/README.md

 	views/mailingListModal/*

-This folder contains some of the inner workins of modal calls from above gsp
+This folder contains some of the inner workings of modal calls from above gsp

 ##### New Sender?

 This calls on a grails remote form through _modalcreate.gsp which then calls _modalForm.gsp to load up the remoteForm, it itself contains a grails java script that holds on to dynamic labelled CloseModal() function.
 This script closes model loads up existing div that contains the modal form with the actual form that was cloned in contactclients.
 Finally refreshes the DIV that contains the select form for Senders Email Address and appends new value.

 There are no refreshes on the main page through all of this.
 The only downside is if user inputs bad email or invalid email it will just close and refresh with no changes.